 The Concept of Human Memory

-The first topic of CBSE Class 11 Psychology chapter 7 human memory is learning about the basic concept.
-Human memory can be clearly defined as a process comprising of three independent yet interrelated stages which are explained as follows:
+The first topic of CBSE Class 11 Psychology chapter 7, human memory, is learning about the basic concept.
+Human memory can be clearly defined as a process comprising three independent yet interrelated stages, which are explained as follows:

-- Storage -It is the second stage of human memory in which the encoded information is retained and held over a period of time so that it can be utilized later
+- Storage -It is the second stage of human memory in which the encoded information is retained and held over a period of time so that it can be utilised later

 - Retrieval – It is the third stage of memory in which the stored information can be recovered from our memory as and when the situation demands